Chrysanthemum stone: Black chrysanthemum stone

 The black chrysanthemum stone is mainly produced in Xuanen, Hubei province.
 Hubei chrysanthemum stone flower has the shape of irises, claw flower shape, and cylindrical flower shape.
 The cylindrical flower-shaped stamens are obvious, three-dimensional shaped into a rod with a certain bending.
 The iris-shaped ones are more common, they are not conspicuous.
 Petals generally range from 10 to 40, the size is not uniform, the branching is compound with presence of interpenetration and other phenomena.
-It can be used to carve all kinds of ornaments, seal and so on.

 Authenticity identification

 The intact chrysanthemum stone from the naturally exposed environment has become extinct, but in general, it is fragile and easily damaged after being changed by chemical methods.
 Using the method of a few chemistry or physics to pledge the stone material with loose material consolidates will only strengthen the surface.

 The crystal in the heart of the chrysanthemum stone is its soul.

 In addition, it can also be judged from the chrysanthemum stone carving as a whole.
 The crystal in the center of the real chrysanthemum stone is basically the same color as the petal, and the petal is radially diffused around.
 And theoretically, a complete three-dimensional chrysanthemum can be obtained by grinding along the central axis of the petals in any direction.
 Some chrysanthemum stone carvings are combined with real chrysanthemum stone flowers through ordinary stone bodies.
 The value of this chrysanthemum stone is much lower than that of the real chrysanthemum stone, and such a finished product is also easy to find and identify with the naked eye.